theory/justatheory/content/photo/nyc/harlem-hawk/index.md

 about this black [squirrel] running up a tree between us, about a meter away.

 {{% figure
     src       = "hawk2.jpeg"
     alt       = "A red-tailed hawk and a black squirrel in New York City" caption   = "“Be cool, be cool…”"
+    copyright = "2020 David E. Wheeler"
 %}}

 {{% figure
     src       = "hawk3.jpeg"
-    alt     = "A red-tailed curiously eyes a black squirrel in New York City" caption = "I mean look at the cock of the head!"
+    alt       = "A red-tailed curiously eyes a black squirrel in New York City" caption   = "I mean look at the cock of the head!" copyright = "2020 David E. Wheeler"
 %}}

 {{% figure
     src       = "hawk4.jpeg"
-    alt     = "A red-tailed curiously eyes a scampering black squirrel in New York City" caption = "Watching the squirrel, watching me."
+    alt       = "A red-tailed curiously eyes a scampering black squirrel in New York City" caption   = "Watching the squirrel, watching me." copyright = "2020 David E. Wheeler"
 %}}

 The squirrel kept running a loop up and down the tree.
 It would disappear from sight